Digital health technology is a key enabler for us to achieve a value-based approach to healthcare.

 There are three important areas in-which the Welsh Value in Health Centre are working to improve the digital health of our healthcare system: data standards, data accessibility and data visualisation.

-Our work is focussed on:
+Our work with data is focussed on: